thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

       title: Our boats are ideal for parties
     - dropdownContent: >-
-        The shallow draft make the vessel perfect for pulling up onto a beach at Wavebreak Island, South Stradbroke Island or one of the many golden sandy shores in the Gold Coast broadwater.
+        The shallow draft make the vessel perfect for pulling up onto a beach at Wavebreak Island or one of the many golden sandy shores in the Gold Coast broadwater.
 Your skipper will pick the best spot for you on the day!

-        Fancy floating around on an inflatable flamingo, or maybe giving Stand Up Paddle Boarding a go?
+        Fancy floating around on our splash mat or maybe giving Stand Up Paddle Boarding a go?
 Perhaps you are feeling energetic and want to bring the team together with a hit of beach cricket or volleyball.
 We carry all of these activities on-board for your use free of charge.
       title: Island landings and Beach Activities included
     - dropdownContent: >-
         If your boss got sick once on a Caribbean Cruise, or Karen from accounts